ToSStudio/TinyTFT_LT7683/README.md

 The software focuses on **command-level control** of the LT7683 rather than pixel streaming.

+### I²C implementation

+The ATTiny85 communicates with the LT7683 using a software I²C implementation based on the USI module.
+The approach follows the well-known minimalist techniques described by
+David Johnson-Davies (TechnoBlogy), adapted here for the LT7683 command protocol and timing requirements.

 ---

 ## What This Is (and Is Not)